carlosjgp/vault-secret-operator/README.md

 It uses Vault agent to keep the secrets always InSync with between Vault and Kubernetes

+## TODO

+### Operator

+- Gihub releases
+- Start using good commit messages for the Changelog
+- Version Docker images
+- How to manage Service accounts and Roles
+- How to manage VaultSecret deletion and K8s secret.
+For now we do nothing

+### Testing

+- Helm values for the tests
+- Commands to configure Vault
+- Enable K8s auth in Vault
+- Link RBAC - ServiceAccount
+- Add secret to test to Vault KV

 ## Containers

 ### Vault agent